 The word schwa is linguistics terminology referring to a short vowel sound which corresponds to the ‘a’ in the English word “about”.

 A number of different variations of the ‘s’ sounds which exist in Sanskrit have merged together in spoken Bengali, but they still have their own letter in Bengali spelling.
 Therefore knowing the pronunciation of a Bengali word is not always sufficient for spelling it correctly.

 Bengali and Hindi are both in the Indo-European family of languages.
 This is a very large language family which also includes English and most of the languages spoken in Europe (Finnish and Hungarian are among the few exceptions).

-Although Bengali and Hindi are Indo-European languages, this is not the case for all the languages spoken in India.
+Not all languages spoken in India are Indo-European.
 For instance, Tamil and Telugu are Dravidian languages.

 For example, the phrase “he learns languages” is: